dcunited001/dcunited001.github.io/_drafts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

   - initially this is a consequnce of (theological necessities)
   - the more sinister motivations of this have to do with social power dynamics
-    - e.g. the intentional gradiation of men by their consciousness to various phenomena (TODO: restructure so that an explanation of this occurs earlier)
+    - e.g. the intentional gradation of men by their consciousness to various phenomena (TODO: restructure so that an explanation of this occurs earlier)

-#### (1) the institutionatlization of sociohierarchical strata --
+#### (1) the institutionalization of sociohierarchical strata --

   - viz. roles and positions in (theological institutions)
     - these self-aggrandizing positions of influence are (alluring to